Accessing Data in Visual Studio

 XML Tools in Visual Studio

-Discusses working with XML data, debugging XSLT, .NET Framework XML features, and the architecture of XML Query.
+Discusses working with XML data, debugging XSLT, .NET Framework XML features, and architecture of XML Query.